Slipper tub and double vanity bathroom remodel in Malvern, PA by Fedor Fabrication

 What’s included in your fixed-price quote?

-Everything we can see at signing: design, all materials (tile, vanity, fixtures, hardware), all labor and trade partners (plumbing through AA to Z, electrical through S.B.
-Electric, tile, finish carpentry), permits, inspections, dumpster, project management, and the final walkthrough.
+Everything we can see at signing: design, all materials (tile, vanity, fixtures, hardware), all labor and trade partners (plumbing through our plumber, electrical through our electrician, tile, finish carpentry), permits, inspections, dumpster, project management, and the final walkthrough.
 On a borough Victorian the known old-house work — replumbing, subfloor reinforcement — is priced in, not left as an allowance that balloons mid-project.
 The only thing that changes the number is scope you choose to add after signing, documented and approved by you in writing first.

 What happens behind the wall in a pre-1920 Malvern Borough bath?